elmfrain/code-node-docs/src/gpio.md

 Since Redstone signals has a range of `0` through `15`, only the first four bits of a byte pin are used by the pin drivers.
 In essence, pin values should not increment over `15` as it will cause an undesired effect of the pin value to overflow to `0` even though the pin value is not `0`.
 To further clarify, when pin values are represented as hexidecimal values, the second digit is ignored (ex. `0xC8` will just be `0x8`).

 This buffer can be **read** from the processor, but a byte pin can only be **written** to if the corresponding pin is an `OUTPUT`.
 If the pin is an `INPUT`, only the pin driver will write to the byte pin.
-#### Double Buffering
-One concept to note about the GPIOPV buffer is that it is **double buffered**, meaning that it has a **back-buffer** and a **front-buffer**.
-Since the processor can have a clock cycle faster than Minecraft's tick rate, any changes to the buffer is saved to its back-buffer.
-Upon the next game tick, the back-buffer is copied into the front-buffer and the front-buffer is sent to the pin drivers to carry out IO operations to or from the physical world.

-As far for the processor is concerned, the GPIOPV is a **single** buffer.
-When the processor **writes** to GPIOPV, it writes the back-buffer, and when it **reads** from GPIOPV, it reads the front-buffer.
-Thus, any writes to the buffer may not be reflected right away until the next game tick happens.
-This guarantees that all values read from GPIOPV are accuratlely representing the physical state of the pins.

 ## Pin Direction Buffer (GPIODIR)